oric-software/glOric/docs/introduction.md

 The Scene is the set of particules, segments and faces that glOric shall draw on screen is never it is in the field of view of the camera.

 Now, let's have a look on how these concepts are instanciated in glOric.
 For that, open the `glOric_vXY.h` file

+# Where we are watching the scene from

-The camera position and orientation by five variables
+The camera position and orientation is set through five variables.

 ```C
  // Camera Position use only low bytes